OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 # Developing The Data Model

-We will build a simple data model and augment it in a step-by-step manner.
+In this section, we go through building a simple data model and augment it in a step-by-step manner.
 We will build a basic CRM app that will store client names, contacts and the type of their interaction with the company (interested, purchase, support).
 We will go through minimal steps to have a viable app.

 ## Creating a Class